 Awesome People Awesome Quake Community

-The one thing I’ve noticed, having done this for around 6 months (still a complete noob), is that the thing holding the Quake community together is THE COMMUNITY.
+The one thing I’ve noticed, having done this for around 6 months (if you’re reading this now, it’s been longer than that), is that the thing holding the Quake community together is THE COMMUNITY.

 Have a little compassion and human sympathy.
 The person on the other side of your keyboard is a real person with a real name and a real life.
 The game is getting better with every patch.
 You just need to do what you did when you first fell in love with this game and be PATIENT.
 And yes, there will be more CTF maps.
 More hiccups as well.